xxfast/fabric-witness/README.md

 ## What is it?

+The fabric mod that adds puzzle frames from The Witness to Minecraft

-A helper mod for The Witness Minecraft [youtube](https://www.youtube.com/watch?v=NtJE8jozI7U&list=PLgH8mtb5RMVNGH4sPxEjHp7FCWXt_txtF) series that adds a variety of blocks to the game to recreate the island from the game The Witness
+This is also a companion mod for The Witness Minecraft [youtube](https://www.youtube.com/channel/UCrLikF1yl6dqz0N9OaJlAcA) series - and adds a variety of decoration blocks to the game to recreate the island

 ## How do I get it?